The Older You Get, The Less Time You Waste On These 20 Pointless Worries

 7. Being liked by everyone

-8. Making mistakes in public
+8. Making a fool of yourself in public

 9. Not being invited to every social event

-10. Having a ‘perfect’ body
+10. Having a perfect body

 11. Being the best at everything